DIFC Company Liquidator in UAE

 - Unless the lease agreement for the property or space rented has not expired, termination of the rental or lease contract is a requirement.

-- The original Certificate of incorporation must be returned to the DIFC Authority.
+- The original Certificate of Incorporation must be returned to the DIFC Authority.

 - A NOC is required from the IT department if the business is run on DIFC property.